-The Inge Lehmann programme is part of the political agreement of 30 October 2020 on the distribution of the research reserve in 2021.
-According to the agreement, the objective of this special programme is to strengthen the talent development within Danish research by promoting a more even gender ratio in research environments in Denmark.
+The Inge Lehmann programme is part of the political agreement of 28 October 2021 on the distribution of the research reserve in 2022.
+According to the agreement, the objective of the Inge Lehmann programme is to strengthen Danish research by promoting a more even gender ratio in research environments focusing on the career steps where the unbalanced gender ratio sets in.

-The programme is open to all scientific areas and to men as well as women, but through exemption pursuant to section 3 of the Equal Opportunities Act, DFF will, as a general rule, choose female applicants over male in case of equal qualifications between two applicants.
+The programme is open to all scientific areas and to men as well as women, but through exemption pursuant to Section 3 of the Equal Opportunities Act, DFF will, as a general rule, choose female applicants over male in case of equal qualifications between two applicants.
 An objective assessment will, however, be made, taking into consideration all specific criteria regarding applicants, regardless of gender.

-In 2021, a total of DKK 110 million including overhead has been allocated to the programme.
-An Inge Lehmann grant has a budget framework of up to DKK 2 million excluding overhead, and DFF thus expects to award 30 - 40 grants in 2021.
+In 2022, a total of DKK 80 million1 including overhead has been allocated to the programme.
+An Inge Lehmann grant has a budget framework of up to DKK 2 million excluding overhead, and DFF thus expects to award 20 - 30 grants in 2022.

-An Inge Lehmann grant is awarded to younger researchers, who show potential for research and project management at the highest international level.
+An Inge Lehmann grant is awarded to researchers, who show potential for research and project management at the highest international level.

-On the basis of the political agreement, DFF has decided to focus the Inge Lehmann programme on the early steps in the research career, as documentation shows that this is where the imbalance in the gender ratio in research environments sets in.
+Based on the political agreement, DFF has decided to focus the Inge Lehmann programme on the early steps in the research career, as documentation shows that this is where the imbalance in the gender ratio in research environments sets in.
 In order to support lasting talent development and capacity building, it is moreover a prerequisite for obtaining funding that the applicant has obtained employment as an assistant professor/associate professor, researcher/senior researcher, fellow or similar, cf. the requirements below.